zhan4429/cs116_ctf/team22_report.md

 ### WPScan: WordPress Security Scanner

-wpscan is a WordPress vulnerability scanner — it’s a command-line tool used to scan WordPress websites for known security issues.
+[WPScan](https://wpscan.com) is a powerful command-line tool used to scan WordPress websites for known vulnerabilities.

-We first used WPScan to scan the server to identify vulnerabilities.
+We used WPScan to analyze the target server and uncover various security issues.

+Similar to Gobuster, WPScan provided valuable information, such as the discovery of `readme.html` and access to directories like http://3.145.206.165/wp-content/uploads/.

+Additionally, WPScan helped us enumerate usernames, crack the password — detailed further in the `bobo` section.

 ```
 $ wpscan --url http://3.145.206.16